This article is co-authored by JGL Senior Counsel Virginia (Gia) Grimm and JGL’s law clerk Catherine Plepler.

 On March 16, 2026, the Trump Administration issued Executive Order 14395 (“Order”) establishing the Task Force to Eliminate Fraud to combat fraud across federal benefit programs.
-See Executive Order 14395.
-The Order also directed the Department of Justice (“DOJ”) to “ensure prompt review” of qui tam (whistleblower) actions filed under the False Claims Act (“FCA”) involving fraud in federal benefit programs, but it did not define what constitutes a “prompt” review.
-Exec.
-Order No. 14395, 91 Fed.
-Reg.
-13485 (Mar.
-16, 2025).
+The Order also directed the Department of Justice (“DOJ”) to “ensure prompt review” of qui tam (whistleblower) actions filed under the False Claims Act (“FCA”) concerning fraud within Federal benefit programs but did not define “prompt.”
 The DOJ built on this initiative in April 2026, when it announced the creation of the National Fraud Enforcement Division (“NFED”) within the DOJ.
-Memorandum, Off. of the Att’y Gen., U.S. Dep’t of Just., Creation of the National Fraud Enforcement Division (Apr.
-7, 2026).
-This division is intended to coordinate DOJ’s resources to “zealously investigate and prosecute” fraud-related offenses.
+This division coordinates the DOJ’s resources to “zealously investigate and prosecute” those who commit fraud.

-While 31 U.S.C. § 3730(b)(4) outlines a 60-day review period for qui tam actions, extensions are liberally granted, and investigations can last several months to years.
-See Berger Montague, How Long Does a Whistleblower Case Take?
-(April 18, 2018) https://bergermontague.com/qui-tam-lawsuit-timeline/ (last accessed June 11, 2026).
-The May 2026 memorandum commits DOJ to completing its review of benefits fraud qui tam actions within 120 days.
+While 31 U.S.C. § 3730(b)(4) outlines a 60-day review period for qui tam actions, extensions are liberally granted and investigations can last several months to years.
+The May 2026 memorandum commits the DOJ to completing its review of benefits fraud qui tam actions within 120 days.
+After its review, the DOJ will make one of the following determinations:

 - conclude further government investigation is required; or